ShannonChenCHN/sliver_stretchy_header/README.md

 ## Features

-* Accepts one widget as child.
+* Accepts one box widget as child.
-* Accepts one widget as a background.
+* Accepts one box widget as a background.
-* No other arguments required besides `minStretchExtent`.
+* No other arguments required besides `minBlankExtent`.
 * Can stretch to fill the over-scroll area when the user over-scrolls.

 ## Getting started